zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 our side yet as it will only reach our main branch in the coming week.
 I'll make sure to update this if something changes along the way." %}

-## :recycle: 5.
+## ♻️ 5.
 Reduce wasted compute resources by avoiding unwanted concurrency

 I'm sure this has happened to you before.
 After some intense hours coding away you are ready to commit and oush your work.
 Mere seconds after you have pushed and opened your PR you realize that you left something in the code that does